csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 One of the benefits of arrays is that they allow you to specify the number of their elements at run-time: the size declarator can be a variable, not just an integer literal.
 Hence, depending on run-time conditions such as user input, we can have enough space to store and process any number of values.

-In order to access the elements of whose size is not known until runtime, we will need to use a loop.
+In order to access the elements of whose size is not known until run-time, we will need to use a loop.
 If the size of `myArray` comes from user input, it wouldn't be safe to try to access a specific element like `myArray[5]`, because we cannot guarantee that the array will have at least 6 elements.
 Instead, we can write a loop that uses a counter variable to access the array, and use the loop condition to ensure that the variable does not exceed the size of the array.

 ### Example